-I am a Russian-American poet who translates Russian poets.
-My family is from Odessa and Moscow, and I am from berries and tea and separation.
+I am a writer who helps others tell their stories.
+My family is from Odessa and Moscow, and I am from berries and tea and poetry.

 My book A Life Replaced (Poets & Traitors, 2019) braids together poems on immigration in America with translations from Anna Akhmatova and our contemporary Vladimir Gandelsman, winner of Russia's highest award for poetry, the Moscow Reckoning.
 Many poems are responses to these two voices; some are stand-alone works.

 In his foreword to the book, Ilya Kaminsky writes: This is a book that lays all its cards on the table.
 We see poetic influences, yes.
 We see conversations, yes.
 We see various voices as they enter Livshin’s life.
 But we also see the music of play, both textual and mundane, play that allows others to enter and tango and transform.
 Feel free to read a few poems from the book here.

 I am passionate about helping writers, organizations, and individuals transitioning tell the stories of what's at the core of their book projects to make people energized & delighted about buying & reading their work.
 And about communication for nonprofit organizations.
 Check out how I might help you communicate your story here.

 These are trying times.
 I co-organize the reading series on immigration called "From Across the Waters" with Julia Kolchinsky Dasbach.
 For more information about "From Across the Waters," please feel free to write me at email@example.com.

 And to stay in touch, please feel free to subscribe to my newsletter.